 The Program demands a high level of achievement not only in Honors courses, but in all academic work attempted at CSM.
-To that end, a student must meet the following requirements:
+To that end, a student must meet the following minimum requirements:

-- ◆ A cumulative GPA of 2.9 or higher is required at the end of the fall semester of the freshman year.
-Students who meet this GPA requirement at the end of their fall semester in the freshman year will be formally admitted to the Program and allowed to enroll in the McBride freshman seminar in the spring of their freshman year.
+- ◆ A minimum cumulative GPA 2.9 is required upon admission.
+Students who meet this GPA requirement will be formally admitted to the Program and allowed to enroll in the first McBride course at the appropriate time.
 Failure to meet the GPA requirement will result in voiding the invitation to join the McBride Program. - ◆ A minimum cumulative GPA of 3.0 in Honors coursework is required to remain in good academic standing in the Program.
-Students who drop below a cumulative 3.0 in their McBride coursework will be placed on probation for one semester.
-If the required minimum GPA has not been met at the end of the probationary semester, or in any subsequent semester, the student will be withdrawn from the Program. - ◆ If a student's CSM semester GPA falls below 2.9, the student will receive a formal letter from the Director noting that his or her semester GPA does not meet McBride standards.
-The student will be strongly encouraged to meet with the Director and the Program Manager to review strategies for academic success. - ◆ A minimum cumulative GPA of 2.9 is required in all course work at CSM.
+Students who drop below the minimum in their McBride coursework will be placed on probation for one semester.
+If the required minimum GPA has not been met at the end of the probationary semester, or in any subsequent semester, the student will be withdrawn from the Program. - ◆ If a student's CSM semester GPA falls below the required minimum, the student will receive a formal letter from the Director noting that his or her semester GPA does not meet McBride standards.
+The student will be strongly encouraged to meet with the Director to review strategies for academic success.

+- ◆ A minimum cumulative GPA of 2.9 is required in all course work at CSM.
 Students who drop below a cumulative GPA of 2.9 will be placed on probation for one semester.
 Those students will receive a formal letter from the Director informing them that they are on academic probation and are required to meet with the Director.
-Students must meet with the Program Manager or another faculty member regularly through the semester of academic probation.
-These regular meetings will be recorded in the student file by the Program Manager or another faculty member.
-If the required minimum GPA has not been met at the end of the probationary semester, or in any subsequent semester, the student will be withdrawn from the Program. - ◆ A minimum cumulative GPA of 2.9 and an Honors GPA of 3.0 at the time of graduation is required in order to receive the "Minor in the McBride Honors Program in Public Affairs."
-Graduating seniors who fall below these minima will receive a "Minor in Public Affairs" without the Honors designation if they choose

-- to complete the Public Affairs minor instead of transferring their credits to the Division of Liberal Arts and International Studies. - If students wish to appeal their withdrawal from the McBride Honors Program, they must write a letter of appeal to the Director, who will review the student's case and consult with the McBride Advisory Committee.
+Students must meet with the Director or another faculty member regularly through the semester of academic probation.
+If the required minimum GPA has not been met at the end of the probationary semester, or in any subsequent semester, the student will be withdrawn from the Program. - ◆ The minimum cumulative GPA and the minimum Honors GPA at the time of graduation are required in order to receive the "Minor in the McBride Honors Program in Public Affairs."
+Graduating seniors who fall below these minima will receive a "Minor in Public Affairs" without the Honors designation if they choose to complete the Public Affairs minor instead of transferring their credits to the Division of Liberal Arts and International Studies. - ◆ If students wish to appeal their withdrawal from the McBride Honors Program, they must write a letter of appeal to the Director, who will review the student's case and consult with McBride faculty colleagues.